 Sore breasts with a lump also may be a sign of a plugged milk duct, in which a particular duct gets clogged.
 To help unclog the duct and ease your pain:

-When dealing with sore breasts or nipples, here are some pointers for avoiding general pain in the future as well as making yourself more comfortable while your breasts heal:
+When dealing with sore breasts or nipples, here are some pointers for avoiding pain in the future as well as making yourself more comfortable while your breasts heal:

 If you find that you're consistently unable to nurse your baby without pain, be sure to call your doctor or a lactation consultant.